javierrivarola1/javierrivarola1/README.md

 ### Hi there 👋

 Hi!
-My name is Javier Rivarola.
+My name is Javier Ignacio Rivarola.

 💡 &nbsp; I like to solve problems and create new things by programming.\
 🌱 &nbsp;Target: QA Analyst.\